xrzhuang/mapsapi/README.md

 </div>
 ```

 YAY!
 Let's close it and go home, right?
 Wait, what did the marker say again?
 Oh no. We can't reopen the textbox!
 But, why?
 Why isn't this working?
 Well, thank you for asking, young grasshopper.
-It's because we don't have an on close handler.
+It's because we don't have an `onClose handler`.
 In the `InfoWindow` tag, add the following code under the marker and visible variables:

 ```javascript
 onClose={this.onClose}